 When a washing machine stops before rinse cycle, the natural reaction is to search for a single, definitive cause.
 In practice, the machine is responding to a condition that prevents it from continuing safely.

-Approaching the problem step by step—checking drainage, load balance, water supply, and control components—often leads to a clear solution without unnecessary expense.
+Approaching the problem step by step. checking drainage, load balance, water supply, and control components—often leads to a clear solution without unnecessary expense.
 Some fixes are as simple as adjusting a hose or redistributing laundry, while others may involve replacing a worn part.
+The machine is not stopping without reason; it is responding to conditions that require attention, even if those conditions are not immediately visible

 Frequently Asked Questions